AutoCAD Map 3D training course for beginners, teaching how to create, manage and analyse mapping and geospatial data.

 We accept purchase orders from UK-registered companies.

-If a company or delegate cancels an AutoCAD Map 3D training course booking giving less than 10 working days’ notice, a cancellation fee is payable.
+If an on-request AutoCAD Map 3D Essentials course booking is cancelled giving less than 20 working days’ notice, a cancellation fee is payable.
 View cancellation terms.

 - The AutoCAD Map 3D